CodingDH/versions-and-values-jdh/README.md

 ## Preflight Action

-To check if the article respects the Guidelines, we decided to create a `preflight` GitHub action that can be triggered automatically on commit - or manually using the workflow_dispatch event.
+To check if the article respects the Guidelines, we decided to create a `preflight` GitHub action that can be triggered automatically on commit - or manually using the `workflow_dispatch` event.
+The action is triggered by the `preflight.yml` file in the `.github/workflows` folder.
-.github/workflows/preflight.yml - This workflow file contains the preflight action that can be triggered automatically on commit or manually using the workflow_dispatch event.
+By default, the preflight action is set to `workflow_dispatch`, which means you can manually trigger it by going to the "Actions" tab in the repository, selecting the "Preflight" workflow, and clicking the "Run workflow" button.
-By default, the preflight action is set to workflow_dispatch, which means you can manually trigger it by going to the "Actions" tab in the repository, selecting the "Preflight" workflow, and clicking the "Run workflow" button.
 The preflight action will generate a report in the repository that provides information about the adherence of your article to the submission guidelines.

 ## MyBinder